cspi-git/ultimate-privacy-guide/public/README.md

 + Use privacy enhancing applications.

 ### Addition
++ Always use your "Be careful" instinct.
++ Do not trust anything in the internet.
 + Can't find something that you needed to protect your privacy?
 Why not make it, find a developer to make it for you or let us know by making an Issue in this repository.
 + Some of these mass surveillance projects are used to catch terrorist and bad guys.
 What is wrong with that?
 Yes but the thing is innocent people are getting Included as well, lying, being dishonest & secretly gathers peoples data without their concern or at least informing them might be more than just targetting bad guys.
 + So companies should not gather data?
 No they should If It's necesary or required but If not, then they should not log anything or they should at least inform you about stuff like they sell your data to third parties.
 + Share things that should be shared to others.
 Sharing is caring.
 + Join communities that enhance & protect users privacy.
 + Before using or doing something, be sure to know the consequences first.
++ Open Source is one of the key to privacy.
 + Contributing to this project will be a really big help!

 ### References